Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework

 \subsubsection{Baselines}

-To demonstrate the effectiveness of our DHOT-GM method, we verify it on the attribute graph matching task compared with baselines.
-We select 7 unsupervised graph matching methods.
-Among these methods, UniAlign~\cite{koutra2013big} is QAP-based, REGAL~\cite{heimann2018regal}, WAlign~\cite{gao2021unsupervised}, and GAlign~\cite{trung2020adaptive} are node embedding-based, and GWL~\cite{xu2019gromov}, FGW~\cite{titouan2019optimal}, SLOTAlign~\cite{tang2023robust} are OT-based.
-To demonstrate the advantages of DHOT-GM as an unsupervised method, we also select 4 semi-supervised graph matching baselines for comparison, i.e., IsoRank~\cite{singh2008global}, FINAL~\cite{zhang2016final}, DeepLink~\cite{zhou2018deeplink} and CENALP~\cite{du2019joint}.
-Note that these baselines require a prior matching matrix or matching node pairs as training labels.
-We use 10\% of the ground-truth when implementing the semi-supervised methods.
-All the experiments are implemented in PyTorch and conducted on NVIDIA GeForce RTX 3090.
+For each dataset, we select seven unsupervised graph matching methods as baselines.
+Among them, UniAlign~\cite{koutra2013big} is based on solving a QAP problem, REGAL~\cite{heimann2018regal}, WAlign~\cite{gao2021unsupervised}, and GAlign~\cite{trung2020adaptive} are based on node embedding alignment, and GWL~\cite{xu2019gromov}, FGW~\cite{titouan2019optimal}, and SLOTAlign~\cite{tang2023robust} are based on computing OT distances.
+Furthermore, to demonstrate the advantages of UHOT-GM as an unsupervised method, we select four semi-supervised baselines for comparison, including IsoRank~\cite{singh2008global}, FINAL~\cite{zhang2016final}, DeepLink~\cite{zhou2018deeplink} and CENALP~\cite{du2019joint}.
+These semi-supervised baselines require partial node pairs as training labels.
+We use 10\% of the ground-truth node pairs when implementing these semi-supervised methods.